Robert Hübner: Chess career

 In 2000 he won, with the German team, a silver medal in the 34th Chess Olympiad in Istanbul.

-He remained active on the international circuit into the 2000s but has never been a full-time chess professional due to his academic career.
+He remained active on the international circuit into the 2000s but was never a full-time chess professional due to his academic career.

 Playing style

 Over the chessboard, Hübner's technique has been described as efficient and ruthless.
 According to Bill Hartston—"His perfectionist and rather pessimistic approach, however, prevented him from reaching the very top."

 Other contributions

-Hübner's contributions to chess literature include the study of world champions and extensive analysis of 19th-century chess brilliancies.
-His recent contributions are detailed analysis and study of the chess games of world champions – notably Bobby Fischer and Alexander Alekhine.
+His contributions to chess literature include the study of the playing careers of world champions and the extensive analysis of 19th-century chess brilliancies.
+According to renown chess historian Edward Winter, Hübner's great strength as a player and analyst should not cause his legacy as a chess historian and critic to be overlooked.

-He is the eponym of the Hübner Variation of the Nimzo-Indian Defence: 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4 4.e3 c5 5.Bd3 Nc6 6.Nf3 Bxc3+.
+The variation 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4 4.e3 c5 5.Bd3 Nc6 6.Nf3 Bxc3+ in the Nimzo-Indian Defence is named after Hübner.

 When anti-doping tests were introduced into international chess, Hübner declared his withdrawal from the German national team.
-He views these tests as bureaucratic power displays that degrade the individual.
-In his opinion, doping in chess cannot improve the true abilities of a player, only their application.
-"I am always happy if my opponent's abilities can fully unfold, because then I learn more."
+He viewed these tests as bureaucratic-power displays that degrade the individual.
+In his opinion, doping in chess cannot improve the true abilities of a player, only their application to the game.
+"I am always happy if my opponent's abilities can fully unfold, because then I learn more," he has said.

-Additionally, Hübner is known as one of the world's best xiangqi players not from China.
+In addition to chess, Hübner was known as one of the world's best xiangqi players not from China.